SafeCare BC Logo

 Featured Resources

-This template provides employers and supervisors with an overview of occupational health and safety topics to be considered for inclusion when providing caregiver-specific health and safety training and should be used with the general health and safety orientation.
+This template provides employers and supervisors with an overview of occupational health and safety topics to consider for inclusion when providing caregiver-specific health and safety training, and should be used alongside the general health and safety orientation.

 Files Attached